MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontrol_usagepage.md

 # Windows.Devices.HumanInterfaceDevice.HidBooleanControl.UsagePage

 ## -description

-Retrieves the usage page for a given Boolean control.
+Gets the usage page for a given Boolean control.

 ## -property-value

 The usage page.

 ## -remarks